gridsome/gridsome.org/docs/deploy-to-github.md

-# Deploy to GitHub pages
+# Deploy to GitHub Pages

 GitHub Pages allows you to deploy your site to GitHub's free static site hosting service.